 The qualitative agreements and disagreements described here can partially be attributed to the lack of strong relativistic precession in our simulation, which is absent due to our choice of pericenter ($R_{\rm p}/R_{\rm g} \approx 47$ is only a weakly relativistic pericenter, at least in terms of the large self-intersection radius it produces).
-Small apsidal precession angles weaken the self-intersection shock and seem to eliminate its ability to generate outflows (see e.g. the lack of strong outflows in the weakly relativistic ``simulation B'' of Bonnerot et al.\cite{Bonnerot+21}.
+Small apsidal precession angles weaken the self-intersection shock and seem to eliminate its ability to generate outflows (see e.g. the lack of strong outflows in the weakly relativistic ``simulation B'' of Bonnerot et al\cite{Bonnerot+21}.
+Dissipation at the self-intersection point is further weakened in our work by the mismatch between densities in outgoing and ingoing debris streams, as we showed in \S \ref{app:converge} and ED Fig. \ref{fig:convergence}.
 More puzzling, however, is the strength of the shocks produced by vertical compression.
-Analytic arguments \cite{Guillochon+14} suggest that these shocks should be strong in IMBH TDEs (as in \cite{Shiokawa+15}) but weak in SMBH TDEs, as we have simulated here.
+Analytic arguments \cite{Guillochon+14} suggest that these shocks should be strong in IMBH TDEs (as is seen in simulations\cite{Shiokawa+15}) but weak in SMBH TDEs, as we have simulated here.
 While we defer a full analysis for future work, it appears that the kinetic energy of vertical stream collapse has been somewhat augmented by our realistic equation of state.
 The additional heating injected into the dynamically cold streams by recombination puffs them up, allowing them to accelerate to greater vertical collapse velocities by the time of pericenter return and increasing the kinetic energy budget available for thermalization in shocks (Appendix \ref{app:stream}).